pythonarcade/arcade/doc/programming_guide/sound.rst

 Any of the following suggest a sound should be loaded as a static effect:

 * You need to start playback quickly in response to gameplay.
-* 2 or more "copies" of the sound can be playing at the same time.
+* Two or more "copies" of the sound can be playing at the same time.
 * You will unpredictably restart or skip playback through the file.
 * You need to automatically loop playback.
 * The file is a short clip.